 Periyar National Park is also home to indigenous tribes and if you like you can learn more about the culture of the tribal communities.

-Things to do in Thekkady
+The best things to do in Thekkady

 Periyar National Park